 - ExpressVPN: Provides native app support for Amazon Fire TV devices.
 Has reliable servers covering the globe.
 The provider’s fast and secure connections are perfect for streaming your favorite shows and movies.

-- CyberGhost: This low-priced provider offers a native app for the Amazon Fire TV platform.
+- CyberGhost: This low-priced reasonably-priced provider offers a native app for the Amazon Fire TV platform.
 CyberGhost’s apps are easy to use, and their pricing is the lowest in this roundup. and its global server coverage is extremely large.